dkahdian/optimize/README.md

 This project implements a dynamic portfolio allocation strategy using forward-looking economic indicators to predict optimal asset allocations based on professional forecasts.
 The model uses historical data to train a regression model that maps expected GDP growth, inflation, interest rates, and equity risk premiums to optimal asset allocations based on risk-adjusted returns (e.g., Sharpe ratio).

+The project provides a clear way for investors to pick their bond/stock allocation as a function of market outlook.
+Investors can adjust the cash weight based on their risk tolerance.

 ## Data Sources & Forward-Looking Indicators

-Our model uses four key forward-looking economic indicators from professional, institutional-grade data sources:
+The model uses four key forward-looking economic indicators from professional, institutional-grade data sources:

 ### 1. Expected GDP Growth
 - **Source**: Philadelphia Federal Reserve Survey of Professional Forecasters (SPF)